canorve/CluSex/docs/config.rst

    :depth: 3
 ..

-Configuration File
+Parameter Configuration File
 =====

-Here you will find explanation of each of the parameters of the config file needed to run CluSex.
+Here you will find the description of each parameter of the configuration file needed to run CluSex.

 First of all, to run CluSex with the configuration file is as easy as typing: